 - Moisturize!
 Moisturize!
 Moisturize!

 This cannot be stressed enough.
 If you have kinky hair, hydration is a priority.
-Your hair can be prone to dryness, which leads to hair breakage and damage.
-The natural oil from your scalp cannot coat the entire hair strand due to its shape.
+As this hair type is prone to get dry, it results in hair breakage and damage.
+The natural hair’s oil from your scalp cannot coat the entire hair strand due to its shape.
 So, moisturize your hair regularly.

 Don’t wash your curly hair every day.
 Shampooing every day can strip your hair of its natural oils.
 Use a cleansing conditioner to cleanse your hair without stripping it of its moisture.
 Additionally, deep condition your hair.
 Your hair health depends on it.

 - Heat Protectant